SinclairHudson/tensorflow-yolov3/README.md

 $ wget http://images.cocodataset.org/annotations/image_info_test2017.zip
 ```

-## part 4.
-Why it is so magical ?
+## How does it work?
 YOLO stands for You Only Look Once.
-It's an object detector that uses features learned by a deep convolutional neural network to detect an object.
-Although we has successfully run these codes, we must understand how YOLO works.
+It's a super-deep convolutional, residual neural network that performs object detection.
+The reason it's called YOLO is because the system only takes one input, and because the author has a sense of humour.
+Other approaches to object detection at the time used a segmentation algorithm first to find regions, and then fed those regions through seperate classifiers.
+YOLO does this all in one network, speeding up the process considerably, and even achieving higher accuracy.
+## The Grid
+Yolo starts by splitting the input image into a grid
+## 1 Anchor Boxes
+Anchor boxes in YOLO are
-### 4.1 Anchors clustering
+## 4 Anchors clustering
 The paper suggests to use clustering on bounding box shape to find the good anchor box specialization suited for the data. more details see [here](https://nbviewer.jupyter.org/github/YunYang1994/tensorflow-yolov3/blob/master/docs/Box-Clustering.ipynb)
 ![image](./docs/images/K-means.png)